malgorzatadoniec/Portfolio/README.md

 - analysis of the solution’s compliance with documentation and business requirements
 - SQL fundamentals (SELECT, UPDATE, INSERT, WHERE, GROUP BY, ORDER BY, JOIN, SUBQUERIES...)
 - work with SQL Server Management Studio
-- knowledge of tools like: Jira, Git, GitLab, GitHUb, Dev Tools, Cypress
+- knowledge of: Jira, Git, GitLab, GitHUb, Dev Tools, Cypress, Postman
-- BBD, Gherkin
+- BBD, Gherkin fundamentals
+- HTML, CSS and JS fundamentals
 - Python fundamentals
-- HTML and CSS fundamentals

 ## Courses
 - CODE:ME Foundation Course: Basics of testing in practice (03.2023-04.2023)